-3.2.3.3 In cargo ships where other pumps, such as general service, bilge, ballast, and etc., are fitted in a machinery space, provision shall be made to ensure that at least one of these pumps, having the capacity and pressure required by 3.2.1.11 and Table 3.2.1.1, is capable to supply water to the fire main.
+- 3.2.3.3 In cargo ships where other pumps, such as general service, bilge, ballast, and etc., are fitted in a machinery space, provision shall be made to ensure that at least one of these pumps, having the capacity and pressure required by 3.2.1.11 and Table 3.2.1.1, is capable to supply water to the fire main.
 However, if the ship is equipped with the required number of fire pumps of necessary capacity and pressure, then it is sufficient to have a connection of the general service pump with water fire main system.
-Such pumps shall meet the requirements of 3.2.3.2 and 3.2.3.4.

-3.2.3.4 Pumps and piping intended for fire-fighting purposes shall not be used for the pumping of oil and other flammable liquids, nor as ballast pumps for tanks used for alternate carriage of fuel oil and water ballast.

-3.2.3.5 Fire pumps shall be fitted with a pressure gauge on the discharge side.
+Such pumps shall meet the requirements of 3.2.3.2 and 3.2.3.4. - 3.2.3.4 Pumps and piping intended for fire-fighting purposes shall not be used for the pumping of oil and other flammable liquids, nor as ballast pumps for tanks used for alternate carriage of fuel oil and water ballast. - 3.2.3.5 Fire pumps shall be fitted with a pressure gauge on the discharge side.

-Pumps capable of developing in the fire main hydrants and hoses a pressure exceeding the permissible value shall be provided with relief valves set to operate at a pressure not more than 10 per cent in excess of the fire main working pressure, and having the pipes to discharge water into the suction main.
+Pumps capable of developing in the fire main hydrants and hoses a pressure exceeding the permissible value shall be provided with relief valves set to operate at a pressure not more than 10 % in excess of the fire main working pressure, and having the pipes to discharge water into the suction main.
 Location and adjustment of these valves shall prevent excessive pressure in any part of the fire main.

 3.2.3.6 Fixed fire pumps and their sea valves shall be located below the light-draught waterline of the ship.
+Where the pumps are located above the lowest possible waterline, efficient arrangements shall be made for self-priming.